Alejandro Armellini: Career

 Armellini has a master's degree in Educational Technology and TESOL (Teaching English to Speakers of Other Languages) from the University of Manchester and a PhD in Language Studies from the Canterbury Christ Church University.
 He has completed professional qualifications and development programmes in leadership, management and mentoring.

 Prior to his position as Dean at the University of Northampton, Armellini worked as a Senior Learning Designer at the Beyond Distance Research Alliance, later the Institute of Learning Innovation, at the University of Leicester.
 He is known for using, researching and refining the structured CAIeRO workshops (also known as Carpe Diem) to help academics design student-centred, highly interactive courses that make effective use of a range of learning technologies.

 At the University of Northampton, Armellini led the large-scale pedagogical transformation process towards Active Blended Learning (ABL) that included conceptualization, planning and delivery of tangible and positive changes in learning and teaching.

 Other roles

-Armellini is a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA) since 2015, and a Principal Fellow of the Higher Education Academy.
+Armellini is a Fellow of the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA) since 2015, a Principal Fellow of the Higher Education Academy, and a National Teaching Fellow.
 He does consultancy work for higher education institutions globally.